surveyjs/survey-creator/docs/End-User-Guide.md

 ## Basic Overview/Quick Start Guide

-The SurveyJS Survey Creator page contains the survey design area to the left and the toolbox to the right.
+The SurveyJS [Survey Creator](https://surveyjs.io/create-survey) page contains the survey design area with the Toolbox to the left and the Properties window to the right.

 ![Overview of the SurveyJS Creator interface](images/survey-editor-overview.png)